 - Wipe the saute pan clean, then heat the butter over medium heat until melted.2 tablespoons unsalted butter

-- Simmer the sauce: Add the chili powder, and stir to combine, then mix in the puree.
+- Simmer the sauce: Add the chili powder, and stir to combine, then mix in the tomato puree.
 Bring the mixture to a simmer.
 Simmer for about 5 minutes to allow the sauce to meld with the butter.
 If the sauce is looking too thick, you can add more water as desired.½ teaspoon mild red chili powder

 Priyanka